What’s in a Ranking?

 We believe that the people most qualified to teach business are those that are an expert in business—with the track record to prove it.
 Our professors and experts of practice aren’t teachers or researchers first—they are industry leaders, entrepreneurs, C-suite executives, and experienced professionals.
 Their experience and insight are unparalleled, and they aren’t tenured (a ranking factor MBA programs in the U.S. News & World Report).
 All of our professors are academically qualified, 96% have terminal degrees, and all have extensive professional experience—so they bring students a uniquely valuable perspective: one of academia, research, and practical professional experience.

-This experience and their dedication to excellence in the online classroom is what lead Poets & Quants, a leading business school publication, to rank JWMI the following:
+This experience and their dedication to excellence in the online classroom is what lead Poets & Quants, a leading business school publication, to rank2 JWMI the following:

 1. Learning that can’t be applied is learning wasted.
 And with 50 years of business experience, Jack Welch’s leadership and management principles have been proven to work across all industries.
 Because JWMI’s professors are industry leaders, their insights are uniquely practical.
 JWMI is a learn on Monday, apply on Tuesday MBA program.

-This approach, coupled with our outstanding results, earned the Jack Welch Management Institute a slot on The Princeton Review’s list of Top 25 Online MBA Programs for three consecutive years and on Poets & Quants list of Top 25 Online MBA Programs for three consecutive years.
+This approach, coupled with our outstanding results, earned the Jack Welch Management Institute a slot on The Princeton Review’s list of Top 25 Online MBA Programs for six consecutive years and on Poets & Quants list of Top 25 Online MBA Programs for five consecutive years.

 As you consider the MBA program options before you, match your research to your values, remember, “Best” is subjective.
 Consider what you hope to gain and what part of the experience matters most to you.
 Then take charge, apply yourself, and advance your career.